 The Bible has a lot of weird stories - terra-forming, cities destroyed from above by fire and brimstone, sons of god impregnating human women which produces a super-race, heroes going up into heaven, wheels in the sky, a power holding together atoms and the universe, and, my favorite, the destruction of a planet by environmental disaster and the escape of all the biological information needed to seed the new world in a ship.

-As a thought exercise, let's assume there is a kernel of very ancient history deep in the tale of Noah and his Ark, passed by oral tradition through generations.
-People changed the story in the retelling, modifying it to fit the primitive understanding of superstitious people.
+As a thought exercise, let's assume there is a kernel of very ancient history deep in the tale of Noah and his Ark, passed by oral tradition from generation to generation.
+People changed the story while retelling it, modifying it to fit the primitive understanding of superstitious people.

 Almost every culture around the globe has a deluge story.